May 7, 2018

 - Use digital proofing software

 One of the most frustrating elements of a creative workflow is the approval process.
 Conflicting schedules, lost emails, differing priorities, etc., can turn a few rounds of revision into a few weeks of hell.
-With a cloud-based proofing tool, creative teams can upload digital versions of assets and collaborate with fellow team members and clients from anywhere in the world at any time.
+With cloud-based proofing software, creative teams can upload digital versions of assets and collaborate with fellow team members and clients from anywhere in the world at any time.
 Important feedback doesn't get lost in email threads, clients can feel confident that their suggestions are addressed, and changes can be viewed immediately by the creative team.

 - Deliver assets with a DAM solution

 Digital asset management (DAM) solutions have become a must-have for many in-house creative teams.
 With a DAM solution, teams can easily manage their files and control all access and usage, while keeping a curated collection of finished assets for clients.
 This especially helps when distributing projects with large files.